Ynn/selfstar/general/about.md

 Exercises have been designed and implemented by Yoann Maurel, Stéphanie Chollet and Jérémy Savonet.

-ICasa has been designed and implemented by Catherine Hamon, Thomas Leveque, Gabriel Pedraza.
+ICasa has been designed and implemented by Thomas Leveque, Gabriel Pedraza and Issac Garcia under the supervision of Catherine Hamon.

 </article>